marsbard/grua/README.md

 > If sleep is specified with any other `upwhen` directive, then the sleep will occur after the other
 > directives have been satisfied.
 For example if both `logmsg` and `sleep` are specified then the
 > sleep will occur after the `logmsg` has been seen.

+or

+> <a name="attrs-stack-upwhen-logmsg">__logmsg__ (value)</a>
+>
+> Runs `docker logs <grua container name>` continuously, once per second, until either the specified
+> message has been found (uses python `<string>.find()`) or else the timeout has been reached.

+By default the stdout of the main process will be searched, if you need instead to search within some generated logfile, you need to first ensure the logfile is being mounted as or within a volume, and secondly you should then add a 'logfile' parameter:

+> <a name="attrs-stack-upwhen-logfile">__logfile__ (value)</a>
+>
+> When this attribute is present, it alters the behaviour of the 'logmsg' attribute to search within a file, rather than the stdout of the main process.
+This file must have been exported as a docker volume, and the value given here should be that of the local path on the host side, for example:
+>
+> `httpd:`
+> `  upwhen:`
+> `    logmsg: "resuming normal operations"`
+> `    logfile: logs/error.log`

+> If 'logmsg' is not present this has no effect.

 ```
 mysql: